Simeon31/FoodBridge/docs/DTO_ARCHITECTURE.md

 ## Overview

 This document outlines the Data Transfer Object (DTO) architecture implemented in the FoodBridge project.
-DTOs provide a clean separation between the domain model and the API contract, improving security, maintainability, and flexibility.

 ## ??
 Directory Structure

 ```